-Ways to Help Overweight Kids
+20 Ways to Help Overweight Kids

 - Read this post about coconut oil & weight loss (this also explains which fats and oils to avoid), and be sure to read the related links at the bottom of this post.

 - Lastly, other kids (or adults) can be cruel, as we all know, and your child is bound to hear about how they look from some little snot.
-Praise them for all their many wonderful qualities often (without being fakey or giving empty praise – kids see through that), and tell them how great you think they are and how much you love them.
+Praise them for all their many wonderful qualities often (without being fakey or giving empty praise, because kids see through that), and tell them how great you think they are and how much you love them no matter what.
 Be that safe person in their life who they can always come to when they're sad.
-Let them know you understand how they feel, and share whatever it was that you were teased about as a kid (we've all got something).
-Role play with them and give them ideas for how to handle a similar situation in the future.
-(This also may be a good way to get them giggling a little and lighten up the issue for them a bit.
+Let them know you understand how they feel and share whatever it was that you were teased about as a kid, because we've all got something!
+Role play with them and try out ideas for how to handle a similar situation in the future.
+This also may be a good way to get them giggling a little and lighten up the issue for them a bit.

 - New York Times: Should kids have TV's in their bedrooms?